Popular Links

 Time No Longer

 The ninth chapter closed with the events that came under the sixth seal.
-The seventh trumpet has not sounded as yet and is not introduced until the 15th verse of Revelation 11.
+The seventh trumpet has not sounded as yet and is not introduced until the 15th verse of chapter 11.
 Thus we have a parenthetical prophecy that is inserted here between the sixth and seventh trumpet.
 John has other events that need to be introduced before the opening of the seventh trumpet and he takes this occasion to do so.
-This should not be something new to us as we have seen the same take place between the sixth and seventh seals with Revelation 7.
+This should not be something new to us as we have seen the same take place between the sixth and seventh seals with chapter 7.

 Revelation 10:1 “And I saw another mighty angel come down from heaven, clothed with a cloud: and a rainbow was upon his head, and his face was as it were the sun, and his feet as pillars of fire:”